rajvipulraj401/React/React_notes/REACT_Full_Course/README.md

 4) It saves a lot of time cheezein aasan hai pahele se likhi huyi hai .

-## Difference between JS vs React.
+## 5.Difference between JS vs React.

 1) `JS is imperative` : You define steps to reach your desire state.